 (10) Verdun v.
 City of San Diego, 51 F.4th 1033, 1046-48 (9th Cir.
 2022) (holding that the longstanding practice of chalking tires for parking enforcement purposes does not violate the Fourth Amendment warrant requirement for searches because it fits with the “administrative search” (or “special needs”) exception).

+(11) United States v.
+Steinman, 130 F.4th 693, 711-17 (9th Cir.
+2025) (discussing automobile exception to warrant requirement and holding that state law enforcement officer can seize suspect’s automobile if officer has probable cause to believe that it contains evidence of federal crime, even though the same conduct was not criminalized under state law).

 A plaintiff alleging a § 1983 claim based on an unreasonable seizure in violation

 of the Fourth Amendment has the burden of proving at trial that an asserted exception to the warrant requirement did not apply.
 Larez v.
 Holcomb, 16 F.3d 1513, 1517-18 (9th Cir.
 1994) (“Larez at all times had the ultimate burden of proving to the jury that she had been seized unreasonably in violation of the Fourth Amendment.”); Pavao v.
 Pagay, 307 F.3d 915, 919 (9th Cir.
 2002) (reaffirming that the plaintiff in § 1983 action “carries the ultimate burden of establishing each element of his or her claim, including lack of consent [to search]”); see also Mueller v.
 Auker, 700 F.3d 1180, 1193 (9th Cir.
 2012) (placing the burden on the plaintiff to establish absence of imminent danger in a claim of interference with the parent-child relationship).
 In Mueller, parents brought a § 1983 suit against law enforcement officers who removed their infant child to secure testing and treatment advised by physicians.
 On appeal, the Muellers argued that the jury instructions erroneously put the burden on them to show an absence of imminent danger to their child.
 Mueller, 700 F.3d at 1193.
 The Ninth Circuit held that “[b]ecause the Muellers’ claims arise under section 1983 the jury instructions properly placed the burden on the Muellers.”
 Id.; cf. Hopkins v.
 Bonvicino, 573 F.3d 752, 764 (9th Cir.
 2009) (placing the burden on the defendant to show existence of exigent circumstance at the summary judgment stage).